sjbylo/ocp4-workshop/README.md

 Is this lab ... you will fetch the source code that you will use for the rest of the labs.
 You will make a copy (fork) of a github source code repository and then, using the source code, build and deploy the source code to OpenShift.

-_From the very beginning, one of the main goals of the OpenShift project was to make it really easy for developers to get their code running so they can test it._
+_From the very beginning, one of the main goals of the OpenShift project was to make it really easy for developers to get their code up and running...._

 Fork a GitHub source code repository. [this can be all scripted for the participant].